aiuta-com/docs/docs/developer/overview.md

-# General SDK documentation and API reference for developers
+# General SDK documentation and schemes

-This area covers the common configuration schemes and public models used across our SDKs for [Android](android/overview.md), [iOS](ios/overview.md), and [Flutter](flutter/overview.md).
-While the implementation details and naming conventions may vary depending on the specific platform, the core concepts and overall structure remain consistent across all platforms.
+This area covers the common public models used across our SDKs for [Android](android/overview.md), [iOS](ios/overview.md), and [Flutter](flutter/overview.md).
+While the implementation and naming details may vary depending on the specific platform, the core concepts and overall structure remain consistent across all platforms.

-!!! example ""
+!!! example "Naming convention"
     For example type names, described in the schemes, like:

     - `Configuration`